Wayfear/PLSBI/readme.md

 Variable3   -0.099847    0.056474    0.022567    0.039037    0.090056
 Variable4   -0.085880    0.076129   -0.106163   -0.038888    0.008044
 ```

-## Example
-Here we use the PTSD dataset mentioned in our [paper]() to demonstrate the output of PLSForBrainImaging.

 ### The process of finding the optimal component number
 Our PLSForBrainImaging will try different component numbers and find one that best fits training data.